vegarringdal/simple-html/README.md

 Using events is great, but for values its a lot easier to use the built in `State` class.
 This also remebers values during HMR event.
 This makes it a lot more fun to make edits.

-State class also support object states, see state class for more info. (todo- add link)
+State class also support object states, see state class for more info. [link](#simple-htmlcore-state)

 ```ts
 import { html } from 'lit-html';